vals-productions/sqlighter/demo/README.md

 ## Android

-Make sure Android IDE at your computer has Android SDK 5.0 (21) and corresponding build tools installed.
-It is not a requirement, it's just the way the project is configured, unless you want to reconfigure the project to the SDK you have.
+If your Android Studio prompts you for particular Android SDK version upgrade/installation, just follow upgrade steps.
+It is not a requirement or specific dependency, it's just the way the project is configured and checked-in.